 Daniel is a graduate of the University of North Carolina at Charlotte, the Economic Development Institute in Norman, OK and served on the Editorial Board of the American Economic Development Council's "Economic Development Review."
 Daniel is married, has two children and calls Columbia, SC home.

 Amy Love – Director of Innovation

-Amy Love is the South Carolina Department of Commerce Marketing and Communications Director.
+Amy Love is the South Carolina Department of Commerce Innovation Director.
 She was formerly the Marketing and Communications Director for the Department of Commerce and has worked as the deputy executive director of New Carolina - South Carolina's Council on Competitiveness.
 She worked in corporate communications for German telecommunications company Deutsche Telekom in Europe.
 During graduate school, Amy developed and ran the public information program for USDA Rural Development in South Carolina.
 She has a master’s in Public Relations from the University of South Carolina and a Bachelor of Arts in English from Furman University.
 Amy is a member of the Public Relations Society of America.
 She is a Leadership South Carolina (LSC) Class of 2007 graduate and served on the LSC Board of Trustees.
 In 2014 she received the SCRA Knowledge Economist Award.
 Amy is a Fellow of the seventh class of the Liberty Fellowship, part of the Aspen Global Leadership Network.